semgrep/bento/README.md

 $ bento enable autorun --no-block
 ```

-You can always manually run Bento on files or directories with diffs (i.e. those that are listed via `git status`) via:
+You can always manually run Bento on files or directories with diffs (i.e. those that are listed using `git status`) via:

 ```bash
 $ bento check